benwingz/hapi-bootstrap/README.md

 ## OpenApi/Swagger auto-documentation

 This api bootstrap is using OpenApi standard for generate auto-documentation.
-Once the server is lauch you can access the testable documentation via `/documentation` endpoint or access OpenApi json description with this endpoint `swagger-doc`.
+Once the server is launch you can access the testable documentation via `/documentation` endpoint or access OpenApi json description with this endpoint `swagger-doc`.

 ## Server launch

-* For lauching DEV server with livereload use the command line `npm run start-dev` (livereload using [nodemon](https://github.com/remy/nodemon)).
+* For launching DEV server with livereload use the command line `npm run start-dev` (livereload using [nodemon](https://github.com/remy/nodemon)).
-* For lauching PROD server with node use the command line `npm run start-prod`
+* For launching PROD server with node use the command line `npm run start-prod`

-## Autentication
+## Authentication

 This boostrap is using [JWT](https://jwt.io/)(Json web token) for authentication, sent in the header of the request with the key `Authorization`.
 In order to generate the JWT token you'll need to use the secret in `./config/env.js`.

 ## Dependencies:

-For intsall dependencies use `npm i` command line.
+For install dependencies use `npm i` command line.

 ### Dev dependencies: